Steinecker Phoenix BMC

 Energy-independent, CO2-neutral brewery.

-The increasing percentage of biogas reduces the need for fossil fuels.
-Using the corresponding modules from the Brewnomic concept will make it possible to cover a brewery’s entire energy requirement.
-And since the residual materials are of a biological origin, the brewery is also CO2-neutral.
+• Using the corresponding modules from the Brewnomic modular system will make it possible to cover a brewery’s entire energy requirement.

 How can we help you?